SFTtech/openage/doc/reverse_engineering/networking/09-formation.md

 The x-coordinates of the patrol waypoints.
 Always has a length of 10 which is also the maximum number of patrol waypoints.
 For every waypoint that is not set, a placeholder value of `0x00000000` is used.

 *:y_coords*
-The x-coordinates of the patrol waypoints.
+The y-coordinates of the patrol waypoints.
 Always has a length of 10 which is also the maximum number of patrol waypoints.
 For every waypoint that is not set, a placeholder value of `0x00000000` is used.

 *:selection_ids*
 The IDs of the units that are patrolling.